fbpx

 Our aquatic experiences begin on the surface with a sea kayaking tutorial.
 Shortly after we head to Nikko Bay, where low tide exposes an intriguing secret.
 A tunnel through the rock leads to the incredible reefs of Disney Lake.
 Typhoons and other weather events typically disrupt reefs at regular intervals, but not so here—the shelter provided by the surrounding cliffs keeps the coral serene and undisturbed.
 Surviving untouched for hundreds of years has created a flourishing ecosystem where coral grows atop coral in delicate shapes that would be impossible in rougher waters.

 As incredible as that experience is, the following day’s trip might be even more otherworldly.
 Jellyfish Lake sounds like a no-go zone for swimmers, but don’t panic—the teeming jellyfish life here has evolved to be stingless.
 Geological shifts over time have created saltwater lakes surrounded by mangroves, where harmless jellyfish drift before your amazed eyes.
-This is truly one of the most unforgettable snorkeling experiences in the world—and one found only in Palau.
+Snorkeling in Jellyfish Lake is truly one of the most unforgettable underwater experiences in the world—and one found only in Palau.

 View from underwater while surrounded by jellyfish in Palau's Jellyfish Lake